 This article contains a list of possible solutions to device connection issues.
-As there are so many different smart trainers, spin bikes, speed sensors, heart rate monitors, etc on the market it is impossible for our team to test them all and know how every piece of equipment responds.
+As there are so many different smart trainers, spin bikes, speed sensors, heart rate monitors, and other sensors on the market, it is impossible for our team to test them all and know how every piece of equipment responds in FulGaz.

 The solutions below range from basic to slightly more complex.
 You may need to take a “process of elimination” approach to solving your connection issue.

 - Does your trainer or sensor broadcast data via ANT+ and/or Bluetooth?